mmelaragno/Lucky-Api/README.md

     |        ├── features
     |            ├── CreateUser.feature:nThe test performs all the steps so that the user can sign up, login and see his profile.
     |            ├── CreateUserFail.feature:This is the negative case, it validates that a user has their username correct with the requested characters.
+    |            ├── SendFailureToken.feature:This is the negative case, it validates when the token is not valid
     |

 # How to Run
 To run the battery of tests enter the Runner and play class.
 If I had other tests to run, I can identify them with a tag in that same class.
-Now the tag @CreateUser and @ValidateUsersSignUp is set.
+Now the tag @CreateUser ,  @ValidateUsersSignUp and @SendFailureToken is set.
 If you want to run the tests separately you can do them by setting a single tag

 # How to see in console